hyperwing/ClubTinder/README.md

 #### Admin Access includes the following:
 - Have all user functionality
-- Can view all the clubs in the database and have acess to modify their info
+- Can view all the clubs in the database and have access to modify their info
 - Can view all the users in the database and have access to modify their info
 - Can see stats for clubs
 - Can see stats for users